Thipparada/DataScience_8/README.md

 # R
-This repository collects the application of R language on data transformation, data visualization, and machine learning.
+This repository collects applications of the R language in data transformation, data visualization, and machine learning.